Classical mechanics: History

 Newton founded his principles of natural philosophy on three proposed laws of motion: the law of inertia, his second law of acceleration (mentioned above), and the law of action and reaction; and hence laid the foundations for classical mechanics.
 Both Newton's second and third laws were given the proper scientific and mathematical treatment in Newton's Philosophiæ Naturalis Principia Mathematica.
 Here they are distinguished from earlier attempts at explaining similar phenomena, which were either incomplete, incorrect, or given little accurate mathematical expression.
 Newton also enunciated the principles of conservation of momentum and angular momentum.
 In mechanics, Newton was also the first to provide the first correct scientific and mathematical formulation of gravity in Newton's law of universal gravitation.
 The combination of Newton's laws of motion and gravitation provides the fullest and most accurate description of classical mechanics.
 He demonstrated that these laws apply to everyday objects as well as to celestial objects.
 In particular, he obtained a theoretical explanation of Kepler's laws of motion of the planets.

-Newton had previously invented the calculus, of mathematics, and used it to perform the mathematical calculations.
-For acceptability, his book, the Principia, was formulated entirely in terms of the long-established geometric methods, which were soon eclipsed by his calculus.
-However, it was Leibniz who developed the notation of the derivative and integral preferred today.
+Newton had previously invented the calculus; however, the Principia was formulated entirely in terms of long-established geometric methods in emulation of Euclid.
 Newton, and most of his contemporaries, with the notable exception of Huygens, worked on the assumption that classical mechanics would be able to explain all phenomena, including light, in the form of geometric optics.
 Even when discovering the so-called Newton's rings (a wave interference phenomenon) he maintained his own corpuscular theory of light.

 After Newton, classical mechanics became a principal field of study in mathematics as well as physics.
 Mathematical formulations progressively allowed finding solutions to a far greater number of problems.
 The first notable mathematical treatment was in 1788 by Joseph Louis Lagrange.
 Lagrangian mechanics was in turn re-formulated in 1833 by William Rowan Hamilton.

 Some difficulties were discovered in the late 19th century that could only be resolved by more modern physics.
 Some of these difficulties related to compatibility with electromagnetic theory, and the famous Michelson–Morley experiment.
 The resolution of these problems led to the special theory of relativity, often still considered a part of classical mechanics.

 A second set of difficulties were related to thermodynamics.
 When combined with thermodynamics, classical mechanics leads to the Gibbs paradox of classical statistical mechanics, in which entropy is not a well-defined quantity.
 Black-body radiation was not explained without the introduction of quanta.
 As experiments reached the atomic level, classical mechanics failed to explain, even approximately, such basic things as the energy levels and sizes of atoms and the photo-electric effect.
 The effort at resolving these problems led to the development of quantum mechanics.